-At first, Rev. Davies acted as minister of the College Park center, and his sermons were piped into the Maryland gathering via telephone line.
-Over the next few years, College Park attendees formed a governing board of trustees, a religious instruction program, and incorporated the group as an independent congregation.
-In 1957, the center called its first settled minister, the Rev. David Osborn, a few months before Rev. Davies died of a heart attack.
+At first, Rev. Davies acted as minister of the College Park center, with his sermons piped into the Maryland gathering via telephone line.
+Over the next few years, College Park attendees formed a governing Board of Trustees, a religious instruction program, and incorporated the group as an independent congregation.
+In 1957, the center called its first settled minister, the Rev. David Osborn.

-Construction on the new site began in 1963, and in early 1965, Paint Branch moved into its first permanent structure (now called the Religious Exploration Building).
-Services were held in the largest room in the new building, with RE classes in the other rooms and church offices on the lower level.
+In 1963 construction began on the new site, and in early 1965, Paint Branch moved into its first permanent structure (the building to the left of our current Meeting Room which is now called the Religious Exploration (RE) Building.
+Services were held in the largest room in the new building, with classes in the other rooms and church offices on the lower level.

 During the 1960s, many Paint Branch members joined the cause of civil rights, with Rev. Osborn and others attending the 1963 March on Washington and the 1965 Freedom March on Montgomery, Alabama.
-Music, arts and social groups also flourished among the congregation, which reached a count of 261 active members in March 1967—with a "School of Religion" enrollment of more than 300 children.
+Music, arts and social groups flourished among the congregation.
+We reached a count of 261 active members in March 1967 -- with a "School of Religion" enrollment of more than 300 children.

-In 1970, Rev. Osborn departed Paint Branch for a church in New Jersey.
-The following year, our congregation called the Rev. Richard Kelley, who would serve us for two decades and still holds the title of Minister Emeritus.
+In 1970, Rev. Osborn departed Paint Branch and the following year, our congregation called the Rev. Richard Kelley, who would serve us for two decades and still holds the title of Minister Emeritus.
 (The Kelley Room in the RE Building is named after him.)

 Congregational activities during the 1970s spanned the range of societal concerns of the era, and included the establishment in 1975 of an ecumenical Women's Center, one of the first of its kind in Maryland.
-In 1977, Paint Branch joined the Community Ministry of Prince George's County, which organizes overflow homeless shelters in church buildings during the cold winter months.
+In 1977, Paint Branch joined the Community Ministry of Prince George's County, which organizes overflow homeless shelters in church buildings during the cold winter months (now called Warm Nights).

-Paint Branchers started talking about constructing a separate building for adult services as early as the late 1960s, but financial struggles put that dream on the back burner for some time.
-Still, in the 1980s the money and the plans came together, and our Meeting House, joined to the original building by an accessible wooden deck, opened in 1991.
+As early as the late 1960s, Paint Branchers started talking about constructing a separate building for adult services.
+But financial struggles put that dream on the back burner for some time.
+Still, in the 1980s the money and the plans came together, and our current Meeting House, joined to the original building by an accessible wooden deck, opened in 1991.